Marktawa/blog-strapi-doc/ARTICLE.md

 The `middleware.ts ` file imports `NextRequest` and `NextResponse` types to handle incoming requests and generate responses in Next.js.
 It imports the `i18n` object from the `i18n-config` module we created earlier to access the available locales.
 The `matchLocale` function is used for matching and determining the best locale based on the request headers and available locales.

-## Step 7: Fetch data from Strapi
+## Fetch Data From Strapi

 In this step we will create two files, `api-helpers.ts` and `fetch-api.tsx` to fetch data from the Strapi API backend.

 In your `frontend/src/app` directory, create a new directory named `[lang]` for handling the locales we defined in `i18n-config.ts`.
-This handled through Next.js' [dynamic routes](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes) feature.
+This is handled through Next.js' [dynamic routes](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes) feature.

 ```bash
 mkdir frontend/src/app/[lang]